Ilareguy/django-react-template/README.md

 This project template is set up to have **React** as the sole frontend framework, which communicates with the backend's REST framework.
 The backend is set up to run **Django**.

-## PyCharm

-For you convenience, I have added PyCharm run configurations in this project.
-They are not required by any means so you can safely delete the ``.run/`` directory if you don't plan on using PyCharm.

-Do note however that some of these configurations may not be configured properly for your system.
-You may have to change some paths for them to work.

-The different configurations are:
- - ``Django``: Starts the Django server.
-Django will hot-reload if you edit its source files.
-This command won't work until you create your Python virtual environment (scroll down a few paragraphs).
- - ``Install frontend dependencies``: Installs frontend dependencies.
-You should run this at least once after you have cloned/downloaded this repository.
- - ``Storybook``: Starts Storybook.
-Once running, Storybook will automatically hot-reload your React components as you edit their source files.
- - ``Build React app (dev)``: Bundles your project's React components into a single file, suitable for development/debugging purposes.
-If you plan on using Storybook, you may not need to use this run configuration very much.
- - ``Build React app (production)``: Same as above, but the final output file is suitable for production.

 ## Usage

 The following commands must be run from the system terminal/console.
 Naturally, the Python executable and npm/yarn must